Breadcrumbs

 Application Requirements and Process

-The fellowship is aimed at anesthesiologists in their early professional careers.
-Interested applicants need to have successfully completed all the required anesthesia examinations, be registered with the official regulatory authorities, and have at least 5 years of anesthesia training and experience at an academic centre.
-(1 of the 5 years may include a rotational year, also known as an internship, a houseman year, and a medical officer year).
+The fellowship is aimed at anesthesiologists in their early professional career.
+Interested applicants need to have successfully completed all the required anesthesia examinations, be registered with the official regulatory authorities and have at least 5 years of anesthesia training and experience at an academic centre.
+(1 of the 5 years may include a rotational year, also known as an internship, houseman year and medical officer year)

-You will need to have significant experience managing life-threatening situations such as massive transfusions, cardiac failure, critical vasoplegia, hemodynamically unstable arrythmias, and profound fluid shifts before you start this fellowship.
-This is not the opportunity to acquire this experience; you will need to be comfortable and able to manage independently in such situations when you arrive.
-We are here to teach you the technically demanding subspecialty of cardiac anesthesia, preferably so that you go on to do cardiac anesthesia in your consultant life, not give you an opportunity to gain “big case experience.”
+You will need to have significant experience managing life-threatening situations such as massive transfusion, cardiac failure, critical vasoplegia, hemodynamically unstable arrythmias and profound fluid shifts before you start this fellowship.
+This is not the opportunity to acquire this experience – you will need to be comfortable and able to manage independently in such situations when you arrive.
+We are here to teach you the technically demanding subspecialty of cardiac anesthesia, preferably so that you go on to do cardiac anesthesia in your consultant life, not give you an opportunity to gain “big case experience”.

 A current and valid ACLS certification is a requirement.